KwongSunny/TOA5T/README.md

 Done utilities:

     Autorole - assigns a default role to a server, new members will get this role upon joining [DONE]

+    Ban - bans a user permanently by mention [DONE]

     Kick - kicks a user by mention or id [DONE - NO CHANGES NEEDED]